Peter Abelard: The letters of Abelard and Héloïse

 The first Latin publication of the letters was in Paris in 1616, simultaneously in two editions.
 These editions gave rise to numerous translations of the letters into European languages – and consequent 18th- and 19th-century interest in the story of the medieval lovers.
 In the 18th century, the couple were revered as tragic lovers, who endured adversity in life but were united in death.
 With this reputation, they were the only individuals from the pre-Revolutionary period whose remains were given a place of honour at the newly founded cemetery of Père Lachaise in Paris.
 At this time, they were effectively revered as romantic saints; for some, they were forerunners of modernity, at odds with the ecclesiastical and monastic structures of their day and to be celebrated more for rejecting the traditions of the past than for any particular intellectual achievement.

 The Historia was first published in 1841 by John Caspar Orelli of Turici.
 Then, in 1849, Victor Cousin published Petri Abaelardi opera, in part based on the two Paris editions of 1616 but also based on the reading of four manuscripts; this became the standard edition of the letters.
 Soon after, in 1855, Migne printed an expanded version of the 1616 edition under the title Opera Petri Abaelardi, without the name of Héloïse on the title page.

 Critical editions of the Historia Calamitatum and the letters were subsequently published in the 1950s and 1960s.
 The most well-established documents, and correspondingly those whose authenticity has been disputed the longest, are the series of letters that begin with the Historia Calamitatum (counted as letter 1) and encompass four "personal letters" (numbered 2–5) and "letters of direction" (numbers 6–8).

 Most scholars today accept these works as having been written by Héloïse and Abelard themselves.
 John Benton is the most prominent modern skeptic of these documents.
-Etienne Gilson, Peter Dronke, Constant Mews, and Mary Ellen Waithe maintain the mainstream view that the letters are genuine, arguing that the skeptical viewpoint is fueled in large part by its advocates' pre-conceived notions.
+Etienne Gilson, Peter Dronke, and Constant Mews maintain the mainstream view that the letters are genuine, arguing that the skeptical viewpoint is fueled in large part by pre-conceived notions.

 Lost love letters

 More recently, it has been argued that an anonymous series of letters, the Epistolae Duorum Amantium, were in fact written by Héloïse and Abelard during their initial romance (and, thus, before the later and more broadly known series of letters).
 This argument has been advanced by Constant J. Mews, based on earlier work by Ewad Könsgen.
-If genuine, these letters represent a significant expansion to the corpus of surviving writing by Héloïse, and thus open several new directions for further scholarship.
+These letters represent a significant expansion to the corpus of surviving writing by Héloïse, and thus open several new directions for further scholarship.
 However, because the attribution "is of necessity based on circumstantial rather than on absolute evidence," it is not accepted by all scholars.

 Contemporary theology

 Novelist and Abelard scholar George Moore referred to Abelard as the "first protestant" prior to Martin Luther.
-While Abelard conflicted with the Church to the point of (later cleared) heresy charges, he never denied his Catholic faith.
+While Abelard conflicted with the Church to point of (later cleared) heresy charges, he never denied his Catholic faith.